 The format combines fashion-led volume across the retail floors with the TK Maxx and HalfPrice off-price anchors, the Reserved and Inditex group flagship presence including Zara and Massimo Dutti, and the contemporary fashion register featuring Smyk among the principal active tenants.
 The dining offer includes SO!
 COFFEE, Hana Sushi, Salad Story, Frankies, and the Miód Malina restaurant alongside the Multikino entertainment positioning that the Renoma management has calibrated against the broader Wrocław central retail demand.

 The catchment combines the dense central Wrocław residential and student demographic across the Stare Miasto and Krzyki districts with the metro daytime workforce and the broader Wrocław agglomeration of approximately 1.25 million regional residents.
-The Świdnicka Street pedestrian axis connects the property directly to the Rynek market square and the Galeria Dominikańska and Wroclavia centres positioned approximately 600 metres north and one kilometre east respectively, with tram routes 0L, 2, 6, 7, 8, and 17 serving the immediate Renoma stop alongside underground parking accommodating regional motorised demand.
+The Świdnicka Street pedestrian axis connects the property directly to Wrocław’s Rynek and to Galeria Dominikańska and Wroclavia positioned approximately 600 metres north and one kilometre east respectively, with tram routes 0L, 2, 6, 7, 8, and 17 serving the immediate Renoma stop alongside underground parking.
+Renoma’s commercial role is the principal heritage retail asset in central Wrocław and a showcase for heritage-led retail redevelopment in Polish commercial real estate, operating one register above the conventional Polish A-class super-regional pattern.

 Verified signals on brand expansion, store openings, and mall development.
 Free.